PabloDelBarrioArnanz/ResilienceKafkaListenerExample/README.md

 # ResilienceKafkaListenerExample

-A implementation of a resilient Kafka listener
+### An implementation of a resilient Kafka listener